Questions about Antique Reels: Spinning and Spincast Reels

 After Alfred Illingworth invented a reel that used a wire bail to wind line on a fixed

-spool (See photo in the black-and-white gallery.), the
+spool (See photo in Photo Gallery 1.), the

 popularity of spin-casting spread all over Europe.
 By the 1930s, spinning reels were being

 exported to the U.S.

 Following World War II, spinning quickly began to become popular in the U.S., and

 American factories began to manufacture spinning reels to compete with the European